 Numerous combinations of input parameters are possible.
 This includes choosing from the variables presented in Table 3, as well as which of the five transformations proposed in Sect.
 3.2 to use.
 In order to find the most accurate solution, all combinations are tested.
-The combination that provides the minimum absolute percentage error of available power over all training data, i.e. all considered simulations and downstream distances (4 D $\leq x \leq$ 10 D), is sought.
+The combination that provides the minimum absolute percentage error in available power over all training data, i.e., all considered simulations and downstream distances (4 D $\leq x \leq 10$ D), is sought.
 When using all eight variables presented in Table 3, denoted DART-8, only the variable transformations need to be decided.
-The number of possible combinations is proportional to the number of transformation to the power of the number of variables.
-All five transformations are tested on all variables except for φ , for which the logarithmic and square root transformations have been omitted because negative values

-- 230 occur.
-This results in a total of $3^1 5^7 = 234375$ possible combinations.
-Not only is using all variables computationally expensive, as will be discussed in Sect.
+The number of possible combinations is proportional to the number of transformations to the power of the number of variables.
+All five transformations are tested on all variables except for φ , for which the logarithmic and square root transformations have been omitted because negative values occur.
+This results in a total of $3^1 \cdot 5^7 = 234375$ possible combinations.
+Not only is using all variables computationally expensive, as is discussed in Sect.
 4.1, operationally it is also unlikely that all variables are routinely obtained due to high costs.
 As hypothesized in Sect.
 3.2, using one variable from each input cluster is already expected to produce accurate results.
 To test this, a version of DART with only three variables, denoted DART-3, is considered.
-Allowing each variable to be chosen and transformed, the total number of possible combinations is a multiplication of the possible combinations of each input cluster. - In total, (13)(45)(35) = 900 possible combinations are tested to find the optimal set of input parameters.
+Allowing each variable to be chosen and transformed, the total number of possible combinations is a multiplication of the possible combinations of each input cluster.
+In total, $(1 \cdot 3) \cdot (4 \cdot 5) \cdot (3 \cdot 5) = 900$ possible combinations are tested to find the optimal set of input parameters.
 It should be noted that other feature selection procedures could be considered to reduce the computational expense needed for training, but enhancing the training procedure was considered outside of the scope of the current work.